mummidivarapuvijaya/-Admission-Management-CRM/README.md

 Serve the `frontend/build` folder with any static host; configure the API base URL (e.g. reverse proxy `/api` to the Express server).

-## AI assistance disclosure

-This project was developed with **AI assistance** (Cursor / Claude): scaffolding of Express + Mongoose models and routes, React + MUI pages, allocation/transaction logic, dashboard aggregations, README structure, and iterative fixes.
-You should run and test locally before submission.

-**Human review recommended for:** security (JWT secret, HTTPS), production MongoDB tuning, accessibility, and any institution-specific rules not covered in the minimal scope.

-## Submission note (Edumerge)

-After setup, email **careers@edumerge.com** with subject: **Assignment for Junior Software Developer**, and share the GitHub repository link with this README and a short demo (local steps above or a hosted deployment).